Check version

 --priv private.pem

-Encrypt strings using the Hyper Protect encryption format.
+Encrypt strings using the IBM Confidential Computing encryption format.
 Output format: hyper-protect-basic.<encrypted-password>.<encrypted-string>.
 Use this to encrypt sensitive data like passwords or API keys for contracts.

 contract-cli encrypt-string [flags]